doctea/drum2musocv/README.md

  - Make Euclidian bass capable of changing root note / arpeggiate / chord sequences
    - features to do this.  currently arps over held chord
    - make this so can switch between modes...
+ - Support multiple MidiMuso-CVs - one for max pitch/cv, one for pitch outputs+envelopes

 ----